foss-for-synopsys-dwc-arc-processors/synopsys-caffe/FEATURES.md

 PowerParameter

-## evquantize related (only valid for CUDA forwards implementation)
+## evquantize related (only valid for CUDA version forwards implementation)
 input_scale and output_scale in ConvolutionParameter, SoftmaxParameter and LRNParameter
 output_scale in EltwiseParameter and InnerProductParameter
 output_shift_instead_division in PoolingParameter